InI-OLU/Tweet-Audit/README.md

 Tweet Audit is a .NET console application that analyzes a user's X (formerly Twitter) archive using Google's Gemini AI and identifies tweets that may not align with user-defined criteria.

-The application processes tweets in batches, sends them to Gemini for analysis, validates the AI responses, retries malformed or incomplete batches, tracks failed batches, and generates a CSV containing tweets flagged for manual review.
+The application parses a downloaded `tweets.js` archive, processes tweets in batches of 100, sends each batch to Gemini for analysis, validates the AI's responses, retries batches that fail due to transient errors, tracks batches that fail permanently, and exports the flagged tweets (with direct links) to a CSV for manual review.

 > **Important:** Tweet Audit does not automatically delete tweets.
 It produces a list of flagged tweets and their URLs so the user can review and manually delete them if necessary.